Zhu Xi (Chu Hsi, 1130—1200)

 - Detailed historical study that situates Zhu in the context of the intellectual issues and debates of the day.

-- Wilson, Thomas A. (1995) Genealogy of the Way: the construction and uses of the Confucian tradition in late imperial China, Stanford: Stanford UP.
+- Wilson, Thomas A. (1995) Genealogy of the Way: the construction and uses of the Confucian tradition in late imperial China, Stanford: Stanford University Publications.

 - New approach that sees politics and ideology in the competing accounts of the Confucian Way.